 To determine the proper dose, use these simple formulas:

 - To administer a regular dose, multiply your dog’s weight by 0.25 (a 40-pound dog will need a 10-milligram dose).

 - For a strong dose, multiply your dog’s weight by 0.5 (a 40-pound dog will need a 20-milligram dose).

 If necessary, you can also consult this useful dosing chart: https://www.holistapet.com/cbd-dosing-chart-for-pets/.

 For the best results, administer the CBD daily.
 Most owners give two doses a day: one in the morning and one in the evening.
-Order a CBD product today and help your dog live a full and active life!
+Order a CBD product today and help your dog be at their best!